saicharanbm/Notes-App/README.md

 # Notes-App
 I have created a web application using HTML, CSS, Bootstrap, and JavaScript.
+The app allows users to create two types of notes: normal notes and notes with scheduled reminders.
+Users can edit, delete, or archive their normal notes.
+For notes with scheduled reminders, users will receive a notification when the reminder is due.
+They can then choose to delete the note, archive it, or be reminded later.
+Archived notes can be restored or permanently deleted.